Interpretive journalism: History

 In his book Interpretative Reporting (1938) Curtis D. MacDongall wrote that during the beginning of the First World War most Americans were taken by surprise and were unable to understand the reasons why it started.
 This led to changes in the style of reporting.

 During the 1920s events such as the Great Depression and the Nazi threat to global stability caused audiences to be no longer content with the five W's of journalism.
 In 1923, Time magazine launched as the first major publication to provide readers with a more analytical interpretation of the news.
-Many papers responded with a new type of reporting that became known as interpretive journalism.
+Many papers responded with a new type of reporting that became known as interpretative journalism.

-The spread of interpretive reporting brought with it a number of variations such as new journalism, activism and advocacy journalism, adversary journalism, investigative journalism.
+The spread of interpretative reporting brought with it a number of variations such as new journalism, activism and advocacy journalism, adversary journalism, investigative journalism.